benwtrent/benwtrent.github.io/_posts/2019-04-26-outlier-detection-from-scratch.md

 ---
 layout: post
-title: Outlier detection from scratch in python
+title: Outlier detection from scratch (sort of) in python
 published: true
 ---